Arad119/Fragfinder-GUI/README.md

 ### How To Use

-1. Select the folder which your JSON files are located.
+1. Select the folder which your demo files are located.
 2. **Optional: Specify a STEAMID64 to only export their highlights - If no STEAMID64 is specified, all highlights will be exported.**
 3. Process Demos.
-4. Let the program process all of the json files, length can vary depending on how many demos there are.
+4. Let the program process all of the demos, length can vary depending on how many demos there are.
 5. Specify a filepath for where the highlights.txt file should be saved.
 6. Find your highlights.txt file at the filepath you decided to save it.